shivams/zim-zotero-plugin/README.md

 It follows the direct supported link format of Zotero and therefore it can not support the easylink format.

+###Convert the old link format into Zotero links

+The script will do a move of the original txt files and copy the content to the original name while rewriting the Zotero links.
+The backup of original file is not changed.

+**Warning:** a second run will overwrite the backup files!

+	python3 update_links.py path/to/zim-wiki

 How does it work?
 -----------------